pr2database/pr2database/PR2_R_database.md

 Exporting the sequences to fasta
 --------------------------------

-This is easy done with the bioconductor package BioStrings
+We will save the *Ostreococcus* sequences to a FASTA file.
+This is easy done with the bioconductor package BioStrings.

 ``` r